 Solid or Engineered?

 It used to be that solid hardwood was undoubtedly the better option.
 However, advances in technology have made this question more difficult in recent years.
 Engineering uses less hardwood than solid.
-The top layer is wood, and the rest commonly made up of plywood composite.
+The top layer is wood, and the rest is commonly made up of plywood composite.
 This means that engineered wood is more sustainable than its solid counterpart and if given a thick top layer 3mm+ the engineered can also be refinished.

 As you can see, Brazilian hardwood is a great choice for your new flooring project.
 Just be sure to weigh all of the pros and cons to make certain that it is right for you.